microsoft/coe-starter-kit/coe-cli/docs/aa4am/scenarios/readme.md

 # Scenarios

-As you plan you ALM Accelerator for Advanced Makers (AA4AM) one of more of the following scenarios may apply to you.
+As you plan you ALM Accelerator for Advanced Makers (AA4AM) one or more of the following scenarios may apply to you.

 - [Tenant Deployments](./tenant-deployments.md) - Discusses different Azure Active Directory configurations across Demo, Single AAD and Multiple AAD deployment models.